Damn Good Guides

 What are the best spanish mackerel fishing charters in Miami Beach?

-What month is best for spanish mackerel fishing in Miami Beach?
+The best spanish mackerel fishing charters in Miami Beach are:

 What is spanish mackerel fishing in Miami Beach all about?